 Address the increasingly complex aging services care delivery and regulatory environment with expert guidance, proven approaches for quality and safety

-Options for care are evolving rapidly to meet the needs of the aging population.
-Innovative technologies are reshaping service delivery in facilities and fueling new opportunities for people to age in place.
-In the face of change, one thing remains the same: the need to ensure quality, safety and compliance in complex regulatory environments.
+Options for care are evolving rapidly to meet the needs of the aging population, helping seniors and their family members receive the peace of mind they need knowing that they're getting the best care available.
+Innovative technologies are reshaping service delivery in facilities and fueling new opportunities for older adults to age in place.
+In the face of change, one thing remains the same: the need to ensure quality, safety, and compliance in complex regulatory environments as you support those navigating the aging process.

-With experience and resources spanning continuing, post-acute, and long-term care environments as well as home-based services, Aging Services Consulting gives leaders access to risk management expertise through a retainer model.
-Our experts are thought leaders on a range of quality, safety, and compliance topics.
+With experience and resources spanning continuing, post-acute, and long-term care environments, as well as home-based services, Aging Services Consulting gives leaders access to risk management expertise through a retainer model.
+Our experts and senior care consultants are thought leaders on a range of quality, patient safety, and compliance topics (essential to preventing the termination of Medicare and Medicaid).
 We help tackle some of the most pressing challenges in senior care.
+If you're ready to provide elderly care with compassion, provide older individuals with the level of care that they deserve, and improve their quality of life moving forward, working with an elderly care consultant is the way to go.

 Identify risk and improvement opportunities

-ECRI’s consultants evaluate patient safety events to help identify opportunities to reduce risk and improve outcomes.
+As a senior care provider, your main goal is to ensure that your patients are cared for every step of the way.
+But when working with older people and developing long-term care plans, how do you ensure that you improve the medical care offered by your facilities?
+ECRI's senior care consultants evaluate patient safety events to help identify opportunities to reduce risk and improve outcomes.
 Our risk management experts visit facilities to assess risks to patient and resident safety and/or regulatory compliance.
 We also recommend best practices for mitigating those risks and improving quality and safety for residents.

 ECRI’s work has helped our members approach risk management pro-actively, assisting them in implementing an enterprise wide culture of safety that promotes the continual pursuit of providing the highest quality care and services…They have brought a completely new level of risk management and improved outcomes at our member organizations and their work has quite significantly advanced the profession of aging services risk management across all continuums of care in the long-term care and community & home based services environments.